BACK TO ARTICLES

 Multifocal contacts provide a gradient of different prescription powers, making it easier for your eyes to change focus between objects that are close up or far away.
 One of the many benefits of contact lenses compared to glasses is that they may be worn continuously throughout the day, meaning that there is no need to take on and off a set of reading glasses.

-People with presbyopia often choose these types of contact lenses for reading and distance vision, since they can correct multiple refractive errors in different fields of vision, providing an easy transition between them.
-You can order any of these contact lenses online from ContactsDirect® and have them sent directly to your home - hasslefree!
+You can order any of these contact lenses online from ContactsDirect® and have them sent directly to your home - hassle-free!
 Just provide your prescription information, and when you’re ready to check out and place your order, you can even insert any insurance information.

 Facebook Twitter Google